hexie1995/Sequential-Link-Prediction/Readme.md

 ### To run only the Top-Sequential Experiments

-Running the experiments will take a while depending on your hardware.

 The best way to run only the Top-Sequential Experiment is to follow the `example.py` file.

 ```bash